-During the year ended June 30, 2015, the net position of the Authority's Bond Program decreased by \$23,484 from the previous fiscal year.
+During the year ended June 30, 2015, the net position of the Authority's Bond Program decreased by \$23,404 from the previous fiscal year.
 The Authority's Bond Program had \$2,168 in revenues during the fiscal year while its operating expenses were \$25,652.
-The total operating costs allocated by the Authority to the Bond Program decreased from 3% to 0.5% from 2014 to 2015.
+The total operating costs allocated by the Authority to the Bond Program were less than 1% in 2015.
 Although CAEATFA's total operating expenses have increased, operating expenses attributable to the Bond Program have decreased as a result of the change in the percent of total operating costs allocated to the Bond Program.